 A 16-year-old girl was sitting in the back of the Honda when the bus hit.
 The force of the crash crushed the back of the Honda all of the way up into the passenger compartment, essentially obliterating the rear third of the car.
 The girl’s head and face were subjected to forces that broke most of the bones of her face.
 She was life-flighted to Portland for emergency trauma services.
-Her saga of surgeries and medical procedures still continues, with over three quarters of a million dollars of care required thus far, and much more to come in the future.
+Her saga of surgeries and medical procedures still continues, with more to come in the future.

 The defendant bus transportation corporation, which claims to be the world’s largest surface transportation company, litigated the case heavily.
 Most of our office worked on the girl’s case for about three and a half years, devoting thousands of hours of time.